Knowledge Hub

 Constantly.
 New features every few months, but core concepts stay stable for years.

-Should I focus on tools or concepts?
+Should learning focus on tools or concepts?

 What about open-source vs enterprise software?